Carbon Footprinting for Healthcare

 - Practice carbon footprinting on a small/simple quality improvement project

 All course content is presented in the online module.
 You will need about 5 hours to go through this round-up of theory and practice.
 A discussion forum allows you to meet fellow participants and get to know each other's areas of interest and work.
-At the end of the module, you are invited to sketch out a plan of work that you might want to undertake, in preparation for the workshop discussions.
-All online content will be available to you until your Work-in-Progress session.

 “I appreciated the opportunity to go through all the materials at my own pace, grouped into small manageable segments” - Course participant, July 2020

-Part II.
-Live workshop online
+Phase 2: Live workshop online

 “I got different viewpoints I hadn’t considered - what worked, what didn't, who to speak to.
 Good size of group …time at both plenary and break out rooms for discussion and the networking, and interaction with the tutors was very valuable.” - Course participant July 2020